-Time was, a diagnosis of “ringbone” would have been very bad news for a horse---at best, he might be retired to spend his days on pasture.
+Time was, a diagnosis of ringbone in a horse would have been very bad news—at best, he might be retired to spend his days on pasture.
 At worst, well, there’s only one humane thing to do when a horse can no longer stand or move without severe pain.
 It’s not too dramatic to say that ringbone in horses was either a career ender or a death sentence.

 Practically any horse who works hard for a lifetime is a candidate for ringbone.
 Nonetheless, taking some basic precautions and keeping an eye out for the first signs of trouble can go a long way toward helping a horse remain sound.
 Here’s what you need to know.

 “Ringbone” is the term for the bony overgrowth (exostosis) that develops on or around the pastern bones in the wake of injury and/or inflammation.
 The overgrowth can be articular—affecting the joint—or develop on the side of a pastern bone, often where the ligaments attach.
 In some cases, the bony overgrowths may encircle the pastern, hence the name.